 I hope you have enjoyed this TAST Interview with Queeniepatch of Queenie’s Needlework.
 I certainly enjoyed discovering more about Queenie’s approach to embroidery.
 If you have enjoyed this interview pop over to Queenie’s Needlework for a visit as I had lots of fun on her blog browsing and selecting images for this article.

-This interview is part of series that will run during 2017 as the Take a Stitch Tuesday Challenge has been running for a decade.
-Throughout the year I will interview stitchers about their hand embroidery and feature their work.
+This interview is part of series that ran 2017 as the Take a Stitch Tuesday Challenge has been running for a decade.
+Throughout the year I interviewed stitchers about their hand embroidery and feature their work.

 Follow Pintangle and have it delivered to your inbox